 Above all — on this and any loan or line of credit — remember to pay at least the minimum amount due each month.
 Pay more than the minimum when your budget allows.
 Defaulting on a student loan negatively affects your credit rating, making it harder for you to get loans or any type of credit in the future.
 It is a surefire way to turn what would have been good credit into bad.

 As a rule of thumb, your home is one of the biggest purchases you’ll make in your lifetime.
-Plus, the assumption is the value of the home will increase over time.
-The expectation is you purchase a home, live in it for several years and then sell it for a profit later.
-Do your research before buying a house.
-Make sure the house you’re buying makes sense for the local real estate market.
-Plus, your home purchase should fit the needs of your family and your budget.
+And the value of your home should be expected to increase over time.
+Barring unforeseen circumstances, the expectation is that you purchase a home, live in it for several years and then sell it for a profit later.
+If you’ve found your forever home, focus on paying off that loan and becoming free of one of your biggest sources of debt.

 Small business loans

 Those who have the entrepreneurial spirit may take out a small business loan from a financial institution to get their business up and running or to expand an existing business.

 As a business owner, your aim is to create and maintain a profitable, self-sustaining entity.
 A strategic influx of capital can help you achieve that goal, and in turn, earn back what you’ve spent, and repay the outstanding debt you accrued along the way.

 Be sure to do your research on why you’re taking on debt.
 Look at similar businesses’ successes and failures and plan accordingly.
 The U.S. Small Business Administration has information on loans and programs that may help with some of that research.

 A car loan can be both good and bad deb.
 It’s considered bad debt because you’re paying interest on a product whose value will depreciate over time.
 But if you use a car for your business or need it to get to and from work, or to get your job done, that tilts the scales toward “good debt” status.